 The beauty for Nils and me was that the camp is very familiar.
 That’s what I took into account when I made my choice.
 I didn’t want to attend a typical big kids/teen camp in France.
 Here with Daniel and Ana it is like with friends.
 The two have a small family of their own and so it is always lively and active.
 The parents are sitting together and the kids have room to do their own thing.
 Also the teamer was so relaxed, warm and open.
 At the beginning I was worried that the course in English would become a problem.
 But this is our adult brain.
 The surf instructor was patient, funny and dedicated.
 I had the feeling that you didn’t have to talk at all.
 When I was in the water, I could surf relaxed because Nils was together with the other kids and that is already a quite independent age.
 But I also know that the camp offers childcare if you wish.

 Food is always an exciting point during vacation.
+This can determine the entire vacation really.
 Especially if you’re travelling with children who, well, are often rather choosy.
 A good selection is therefore important and here too evaluation portals give a good direction.
 When I wanted to know this point from Monika, she only got into a rage about the delicious BBQs with local meat, fish and veggies as well as many salads – Ana is the queen of the BBQs and conjures up a Portuguese style feast twice a week.
 Also the breakfast offers a huge choice and is wonderfully arranged with everything you need – muesli, yogurt, bread and cold cuts, fruit, eggs and coffee.

-Surfing with the kiddies is different.
-But it’s not worse, it just needs a bit more organization.
+Surfing with your kid/kids is different.
+But it’s not worse in any way, it just needs a bit more organization.
 Meanwhile there are so many great offers for surf camps with children that you will always get your money’s worth in the line-up.
 In any case we want to give you on your way that you don’t have to be scared off or that having children keeps you from surfing – quite the opposite.